BenniProbst/CELM/docs/20251120_Eigentokens_Expose.md

 The decision process considers all tokens using this sub-word to optimize the global storage footprint.

+Hint: To enable good reduction rates by using indirecting, CELM uses a dynamic length SHA and prefix description.
+IDs are therefore unique but are kept as short as possible, mostly using the word prefix itself as an idea for identity.

 ---

 ## 7. Related Work